codebrainsvps/github-action-pythonapp/README.md

 This is small flask app.
-This app will show request headers and client ip address in JSON format.
+This app will show request headers and client ip test address in JSON format.

 ## Installation